 The first patent for an EAS system was registered in 1966.
-This first EAS system practically had the same setup that we know today: a pedestal at the exit of the store that could ‘read’ radiofrequency waves and would sound the alarm if a white, plastic tag on a piece of clothing passed by.
+This first EAS system practically had the same setup that we know today: a pedestal at the store's exit that could ‘read’ radiofrequency waves and would sound the alarm if a white plastic tag on a piece of clothing passed by.

 Up until this moment, store owners had to be creative to apprehend shoplifters.
 As described in the book The Steal, A Cultural History of Shoplifting, ‘some stores hired off-duty cops to protect their merchandise.
 They would stand for hours inside “observation perches” - hollowed out pillars – peering through one-way mirrors watching for shoplifters.’

 In the 1970s, retailers used EAS to apprehend shoplifters.
 As more and more large chains began to install EAS systems, the focus changed to deterrence rather than apprehension.
 Retailers began to recognize that it was more effective to stop shoplifters when attempting to steal, and they began to employ EAS more fully and completely.